eesanoble/Arabic-Dialect-Classifier/README.md

  - Oversampling does not solve class imbalance in this case.
  - Morphological Tokenisation, n-grams, and reducing dimensionality improve model performance.
  - Due to the extreme dimensionality of my model we were unable to run some of the more complex models/ GridSearches.

+## Key Learnings

+-   I overcame the difficulty in translating NLP tools that are designed for far more morphologically and orthographically simpler languages.
+-   I attempted to overcome a class imbalance through Oversampling - although I was not successful I learnt that a lack in variety in data cannot be rectified by Random Oversampling.
+-   I noticed and, using a pipeline, sealed a leak in the folds of my cross validation when using Oversampling.
+-   Explored the efficacy of different length n-grams, morphological tokenisation and different models.
+-   In future I will use cloud computing to execute models with such massive dimensionality.
+-   I have learnt that Bag of Words models work fairly well for Arabic Dialect classification but due to limitations with the tools available for Arabic NLP it requires a lot more manual nudges on part of the Data Scientist.

 ## Next Steps